kuzzleio/kourou/README.md

  - `<command> <index> <collection> <id> <body>`
     - _eg: `kourou document:create iot sensors sigfox-123 '{temperature: 42}'` _

-All other arguments and options will be passed as-is to the `sdk:query` method.
+All other arguments and options will be passed as-is to the `api` method.

 > Note: you can pass arguments to the API actions with the `--arg` or `-a` option in your command, e.g.
 > `kourou security:createFirstAdmin '{ ...credentials here... }' -a reset=true`